-Sometimes, a couple cannot continue a marriage and seek a divorce in order to dissolve the relationship.
+Sometimes, a couple cannot continue a marriage.
 In some heated and emotional cases, the process can be complicated and lengthy.
-New Jersey mandates that divorce cases not last longer than a year, but there are always exceptions.
-In the fortunate case that spouses can agree to all of the issues related to divorce and file an uncontested divorce, the process is only a few months.
+In the fortunate case that spouses can agree to all of the issues related to divorce and file an uncontested divorce, the process may conclude within a few months.
+Couples that litigate a divorce may be able to resolve their matter in a year or more.
 Whether a contested or uncontested divorce, both situations must address the same applicable issues.
 These include:

-If you are seeking a divorce or want more information about the process, contact one of our experienced divorce attorneys at Paris P. Eliades Law Firm, LLC to guide you through your options and lead you towards a more positive situation.
+If you are seeking a divorce or want more information about the process, Contact Paris P. Eliades Law Firm, LLC for a consultation today.

 Residency requirements and grounds for divorce in New Jersey

 In New Jersey, there are requirements that need to be satisfied in order to start the divorce process.
 Firstly, a residency requirement must be fulfilled in order to file for divorce.
-In New Jersey, either party must be a bona fide resident of the state or lived in the state for at least a year.
-A residency requirement allows for a court to have jurisdiction over a case and hear it in court.
+In New Jersey, either party must be a bona fide resident of the state or lived in the state for at least a year, unless adultery is cited as grounds for the divorce.

 How the divorce process begins